uxteku/perfomance-day-2016/README.md

 # Performance Day 2016

-This repository contains prove of concepts about the technologies selected to teach in the next Performance Day.
+This repository contains prove of concepts about the technologies selected to teach in the next Performance Day

 ### Angular 2
 Second version of the structural framework for dynamic web apps